Zonnev/elementaryos-firefox-theme/readme.md

 **Follow this step to install the userChrome.css:**

-You can set 8 different window buttons layouts with [Pantheon Tweaks](https://github.com/pantheon-tweaks/pantheon-tweaks/).
+You can set 10 different window buttons layouts with [Pantheon Tweaks](https://github.com/pantheon-tweaks/pantheon-tweaks/).
 Now it's possible to install this theme to match these window button layouts.

 Use this one line install script which let you select the window buttons layout you like:

 ```bash
 curl -s -o- https://raw.githubusercontent.com/Zonnev/elementaryos-firefox-theme/elementaryos-firefox-theme/install.sh | bash
 ```
 Just copy the line to your terminal and press enter.
-Then it lets you choose which window buttons layout you need (1-8) and press enter again.
-If you don't want to install elementary Tweaks, then you select the default layout (option 1 in the installer).
+Then it lets you choose which window buttons layout you need (1-10) and press enter again.
+If you don't want to install Pantheon Tweaks, then you select the Elementary layout (option 1 in the installer).

 I have added two extra styles of the theme.
-Option 9 in the installer will install the theme version with Titlebar enabled.
-Option 10 in the installer will install the Private Mode Style (purple colours) as the default style.
-Please note that the Private Mode Style is made only for the default button layout.
+Option 11 in the installer will install the theme version with Titlebar Enabled (enable the titlebar for this version).
+Option 12 in the installer will install the Private Mode Style (purple colours) as the default style.
+Please note that the Private Mode Style is made only for the Elementary button layout.

 ## After installation